December 12, 2025

 Avoiding Mission Drift

-It happens every day.
+This entry is part 1 of 2 in the series Mission Drift It happens every day.
 I have a project or task in mind, put it on my schedule, get started on it, but then get distracted.
 My thoughts and then my actions drift off in another direction and I begin to work on another project instead.
 The same thing can happen to organizations.
 We call it “mission drift.”
 We have a stated purpose, but we are no longer doing what we said we are going to be doing.
 Boundary markers Over the years, I have adopted a few tools to get me back on track through the course of the workday.
 Keeping track of how I use my time on Toggl is one such tool.
 See also my blog post on “Deep Work.”
-I have also developed a few warning signs or boundary markers to prevent me from permanently drifting off course.
-My personal mission statement and my job description are… Read the whole post
+I have also developed a few warning signs or boundary markers to prevent me from permanently… Read the whole post

 Prayer, Follow-up